ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             ZeroPeKind
         </td>
         <td>
-            Allows assemblies with Zero PeKind (but obviously only IL will get merged)
+            Allows assemblies with Zero PeKind (but obviously only IL will get merged).
         </td>
     </tr>
 	<tr>